 All Christians, even American ones, should assume that persecution could happen to them and not assume that God will keep them from it.
-Some in the United States do presently suffer for their faith, but mainly at the less harsh levels.
+Particularly in college campuses, Christians are facing hostility.
+Yet mainly this occurs at the less harsh levels.
 Many Christians have been verbally abused.
 Some Christians experience alienation from their extended family because of their faith.
 Jesus talked about this (Matt 10:34-36): “Do not think that I have come to bring peace to the earth; I have not come to bring peace, but a sword.
 For I have come to set a man against his father, and a daughter against her mother, and a daughter-in-law against her mother-in-law; and one’s foes will be members of one’s own household.”
 Some marriages break up when a non-Christian person leaves a Christian spouse.
 There are Christian wives who suffer abuse for their faith from violent husbands.

 On the other hand, in America someone who is fired for his or her faith has legal recourse just as does any other person; that has not always been the case throughout history, even in the US.
 Despite fear-mongering to the contrary, churches are not required to pay taxes on income or on property, so long as they show that they are not misusing donations and so long as their employees pay their taxes.
-Churches are not denied building permits because they are Christians – which is the policy in Marxist Cuba.
+Churches are not denied building permits because they are Christians – which is the policy I have seen in Cuba.